 There is no doubt that St Edmund's has an outstanding reputation for music.
 The vast majority of children play an instrument and/or sing in one of the five choirs and the department benefits from an extremely strong complement of teachers.
 Music has protected time within the timetable every day of the week so that children may engage in ensembles, choirs, theory, and scholarship preparation, without the distraction of other activities being scheduled at the same time.

 Over the past few years our choirs have sung at top venues around the world, for example St. Mark's Venice, Verona Cathedral, Montserrat Abbey, and Barcelona Cathedral.
 In July 2012 the boys' Chapel Choir and the girls' Chamber Choir toured in Italy singing full mass at St Peter's Basilica, Rome and a Papal Mass for Pope Benedict XVI at Frascati Cathedral.
 A combined girls' and boys' choir was also selected as one of the top six in the country in the BBC Schools Choir of the Year competition and appeared on Songs of Praise, and most recently, in March this year (2019), our Chapel Choir won the Godalming Operatic Cup for overall Choir performance at the Godalming Festival.
 We also ensure that our choirs sing regularly within the local community, especially at the neighouring residential homes.

-The school offers tuition in singing, piano and in a wide range of musical instruments.
+The school offers tuition in singing and the majority of musical instruments.
 Most children go on to take Associated Board examinations in their chosen specialism, and external examiners normally visit the school for this purpose for one or two days each term.
 Music theory lessons are offered and are a requirement for those children going on to compete for music scholarships to St. Ed’s Senior or their senior school.
 Various ensemble opportunities are available for the children including orchestra, wind band, rock group, and jazz group.
 Another popular option for children is lessons in Music Technology, a course based on composition and creation using computer based programmes.